Veohtu

 Because your muscles always “burn” glucose, even during low exercise intensity, long-duration exercise will eventually deplete available glucose stored in your body.

 This knowledge might prompt an obvious question: How long will your bodily fuel stores allow you to go?
-Well, tune in for the next part of this series to find out.

 Until then, keep training smart…

-Disclaimer: I occasionally mention brands and products but it is important to know that I am not sponsored by or receiving advertisement royalties from anyone.
-I have conducted biomedical research for which I have received research money from publicly-funded national research councils and medical charities, and also from private companies, including Novo Nordisk Foundation, AstraZeneca, Amylin, the A.P.
-Møller Foundation, and the Augustinus Foundation.
-I have also consulted for Boost Treadmills and Gu Energy on their research and innovation grant applications.
+Disclaimer: I occasionally mention brands and products but it is important to know that I am not affiliated with, sponsored by, an ambassador for, or receiving advertisement royalties from any brands.
+I have conducted biomedical research for which I have received research money from publicly-funded national research councils and medical charities, and also from private companies, including Novo Nordisk Foundation, AstraZeneca, Amylin, A.P.
+Møller Foundation, and Augustinus Foundation.
+I’ve also consulted for Boost Treadmills and Gu Energy on their research and innovation grant applications and I’ve provided research and science writing services for Examine — some of my articles contain links to information provided by Examine but I do not receive any royalties or bonuses from those links.
 These companies had no control over the research design, data analysis, or publication outcomes of my work.
 Any recommendations I make are, and always will be, based on my own views and opinions shaped by the evidence available.
-The information I provide is not medical advice.
+My recommendations have never and will never be influenced by affiliations, sponsorships, advertisement royalties, etc. The information I provide is not medical advice.
 Before making any changes to your habits of daily living based on any information I provide, always ensure it is safe for you to do so and consult your doctor if you are unsure.

 If you find value in this free content, please help keep it alive and buy me a beer: